bridge-design/hands-on-workshop/README.md

 ### Tokens

 A workspace for processing Figma tokens.
-It uses [style-dictionary](https://github.com/amzn/style-dictionary) to transform exported JSON into JS object with mre convenient shape.
+It uses [style-dictionary](https://github.com/amzn/style-dictionary) to transform exported JSON into JS object of a convenient shape.

 ```
 tokens/